A Long Way Home

 Still she was dogged by a foreboding sense of failure and exclusion.

-Then one day as she worked with her spiritual mentor in recovery, she was transported back to a particular episode very early in life.
+One day as she worked with her spiritual mentor in recovery, she was transported back to a particular episode very early in life.
 It was a deeply disturbing memory of day after day as an infant lying on her back alone on the bathroom floor.
 As the pieces began to emerge, Angelica realized that her overwhelmed parents had closed her into the bathroom for months.
 As she explored the experience she came to see that neglect and abandonment had become a self-defining experience.
 It was her earliest understanding of herself; it was experiential proof of exclusion and failure.
 Most painfully, Angelica saw that the trauma ran so deep that it had come to define her entire life.

 It was into this space that Angelica began a practice of what she calls mercy breath.
 Breathe mercy into the psychic wounds, hold it so it can seep into her being, and release it over and over again with each exhalation.